-Assertive: Showing confidence and standing up for one’s personal rights in a direct and honest way.
+Assertive: Showing confidence and standing up for one’s rights directly and honestly.
 Synonyms include self-confident, positive, self-assured, firm, and determined.

-Aside from conscious and unconscious bias that results in women often not being taken as seriously in business, many women have a relatively more passive communication style than average, which may be another contributing factor to their ideas being dismissed (Maloney & Moore, 2019).
+Aside from conscious and unconscious bias that results in women often not being taken as seriously in business, many women have a more passive communication style than average, which may be another contributing factor to their ideas being dismissed (Maloney & Moore, 2019).
 Changing to a more assertive style may help women get their point across.
-The following tips for how to increase assertiveness in communications were published in a medical journal (Maloney, 2019):
+The following tips from a medical journal describe how to increase assertiveness in communications (Maloney, 2019).

-- Find a way to express your views during the meeting, as often as men.
-If you don’t show who you are and what you have to offer, you are a blank slate upon which it is easier for others to project unconsious bias.
+- Find a way to express your views as often as men do during meetings.
+If you don’t show who you are and what you have to offer, you are a blank slate upon which it is easier for others to project unconscious bias.

-- If you find it difficult breaking into the conversation, try starting with, “I have a comment on this topic.”
+- If you find breaking into a conversation difficult, try starting with “I have a comment on this topic.”

-- Make eye contact without staring and make subtle gestures to make it clear you are listening, such as a slight nod.
+- Make eye contact without staring, and use subtle gestures to make it clear you are listening, such as a slight nod.

-- When you are the one speaking, make eye contact with everyone in the room, and think about making sure the person farthest from you can hear you clearly.
+- When you are the one speaking, make eye contact with everyone in the room

-- Avoid raising your voice at the end of sentence as if it is a question.
+- Avoid raising your voice at the end of a sentence as if it is a question.

-- Sit or stand straight using a relaxed posture.
+- Sit up or stand straight using a relaxed posture.

 Booth B. A Leadership Imperative: Getting More C-Level Women In Biotech.
 LifeSciVC.
 Published September 28, 2015.
 Accessed August 16, 2021.